Practical Work reports

 When is the next practical work report intake?

-All students who intend to graduate in May 2020 must have their practical work reports in for marking by the above mentioned due date.
+All students who intend to graduate in May 2024 must have their final practical work report in for marking by the above mentioned due date.

 If your report is not up to standard, you will be required to revise and resubmit according to the following guidelines:

-- Students who will not be completing their academic requirements at the end of Semester Two 2019 will be asked to resubmit their report(s) in the next intake period (March 2020).
+Students who will not be completing their academic requirements at the end of Semester Two 2023 will be asked to resubmit their report(s) in the following intake period (March 2024 with dates to be announced in February 2024).